-In our community, transitioning (as in: My child is “transitioning”. . . ) has an entirely different connotations than it does for the rest of the world.
+In our community, a teen transitioning has an entirely different connotations than it does for the rest of the world.

-Transitioning means a disabled child is becoming an adult, at least legally, aging out of some child services (like high school), but hopefully eligible for new ones.
+Transitioning in “Autism Speak” simply means a disabled child is becoming an adult, at least legally, aging out of some child services (like high school), but hopefully eligible for new ones or a job.
 These will, of course, vary by your child’s level of functioning and the services in his area.
-Henceforth, your child will be referred to as a “DAC.”
+Post-transition, your child will be referred to as a “DAC.”
 A DAC is a “Disabled Adult Child.”
 Oh, so your child is a DAC? asked the person at THHS (aka, the Medicaid office).
-DAC is the term they all know down there and at other government agencies.
+If you thought SSA was somewhat unpleasant, wait until THHS.
+If you must go there, try not to bring your DAC with you and do not go on a Monday.

-By now, you all will have put your child’s name on the State’s waiting lists—no, interest lists, for there are no guarantees—for Texas Home Living (TXHL) and Home and Community-Based Services (HCS), Medicaid-funded programs, since the line is about fourteen-plus years long.
-If you moved here from another State, as we did, you may find yourself in a service gap. . . . other states which turned down Medicaid expansion under Obama pretty much work the same way as Texas.
+By now, you all will have put your child’s name on the State’s waiting lists—no, interest lists, for there are no guarantees—for Texas Home Living (TxHmL) and Home and Community-Based Services (HCS), Medicaid-funded programs, since the line is about fourteen-plus years long.
+If you moved here from another State, as we did, you may find yourself in a service gap. . . . other states which turned down Medicaid expansion under Obama pretty much work the same way as Texas, with wait lists 14+ years long.

 In the popular retirement state of Florida, for example, the situation has gotten so dire that the ARC of Florida has posted videos warning parents moving to the sunshine state to “Be Prepared!”
 Medicaid benefits for disabled adults do not transfer!
 Even though Medicaid is a federal program, the disability (Medicaid waiver) programs are administered by the individual states.
 If you move to Texas or Florida with a DAC, his name will be placed on the bottom of their “interest” lists for Medicaid-funded services, and thousands (22,000+) are already in line.
 I don’t mean to be grim, but it often happens that when parents pass on, their disabled adult child goes to live with relatives who may reside in another state.
-Having states administer their own waiting lists for Medicaid-funded programs and services doesn’t seem like really a good plan for providing continuity of care for people with disabilities.
+Having states each administer their own waiting lists for Medicaid-funded programs and services doesn’t seem like really a good plan for providing continuity of care for people with disabilities in this day and age, when people don’t live and die in place.

-In Texas, the system of getting benefits is particularly confusing, and not set up for the convenience of working parents, as I have discovered this year.
+In Texas, the system of getting benefits is particularly confusing, IMHO, and not set up for the convenience of working parents, as I have discovered this year.
 Be prepared!
 It will require a lot of your sick and vacation days just to get signed up for services.
-Multiple trips to local Social Security Administration, MMHRA, and Health and Human Services, meetings with social workers and lawyers at your home, applying and reapplying, are not uncommon experiences.
+Multiple trips to local Social Security Administration, MMHRA, and Health and Human Services, meetings with social workers and lawyers at your home, applying and reapplying, are not uncommon experiences for the parents of DACs.
+Some people I know have hired attorneys and advocates to try to get benefits for their kids.

 What, you thought you could just walk into the Social Security Administration after your child turned 18, fill out a form and apply for disability benefits, just like that?